fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 > Use _script_ to record what you do, save the file as script-answers/exercise12_11.txt

-If the application does not behave as expected, a direct access to database may be beneficial in pinpointing problems.
+If the application does not behave as expected, a direct access to the database may be beneficial in pinpointing problems.
 Let us try out how [redis-cli](https://redis.io/topics/rediscli) can be used to access the database.

 - Go to the redis container with _docker exec_ and open the redis-cli.
 - Find the key you used with _[KEYS *](https://redis.io/commands/keys)_